Usability Metrics that Matter: A Practical Approach to Measuring Usability

 Attitudinal metrics capture users’ feelings and perceptions about their experience.
 These metrics are typically gathered through surveys, follow-up questions from usability studies, and user interviews.

 - System Usability Scale (SUS): A popular 10-questionnaire that asks users to rate the usability of a system on a scale of 1 to 5.
-It helps measure perceived ease of use and overall satisfaction.
+It helps measure perceived ease of use and overall task level satisfaction.

 - Net Promoter Score (NPS): A common metric that gauges users’ willingness to recommend a product to others.
 A high NPS indicates strong satisfaction and potential for word-of-mouth promotion.